-Harvest Natural Resources Inc. (HNR), the U.S. oil producer seeking to shed Venezuelan assets, has had support from the South American country to sell a joint-venture stake to Indonesia, Chief Executive Officer James Edmiston said.
+Harvest Natural Resources Inc. (HNR:US), the U.S. oil producer seeking to shed Venezuelan assets, has had support from the South American country to sell a joint-venture stake to Indonesia, Chief Executive Officer James Edmiston said.

 The Houston-based company sees no reason why the $725 million deal won’t be approved by Venezuelan officials and state oil company Petroleos de Venezuela SA, known as PDVSA, Edmiston said today on a conference call with investors and analysts.